GeoffWilliams/puppet_dump/README.md

 ## Overview

-A quick and dirty way of dumping out all in-scope puppet variables! :D
+A quick and dirty way of dumping out all in-scope puppet variables and configuration file settings! :D

 ## Module Description

-Supplies a resource type `puppet_dump` to print out all of the in-scope variables.
+Supplies resource type `puppet_dump` to print out all of the in-scope variables and `puppet_dump::config` to print out all configuration file settings.

 Title is used to indicate the poin the user-code that the resource type was invoked from.

 ### Beginning with dump